twof/graphql-spec/spec/Section 6 -- Execution.md

       - Let {nullableType} be the nullable type of {nextType}.
       - Set {resultingType} to the Non-Nullable type of {nullableType}.
       - Continue onto the next node.
-    - For each {node} that is a OptionalDesignator:
-      - If {resultingType} exists:
-        - Set {resultingType} to the nullableType type of {resultingType}.
-        - Continue onto the next node.
-      - Pop the top of {stack} and let {nextType} be the result.
-      - Set {resultingType} to the nullable type of {resultingType}
-      - Continue onto the next node.
     - For each {node} that is a ListNullabilityDesignator:
       - Pop the top of {stack} and let {listType} be the result
       - If the nullable type of {listType} is not a list